-Choosing the right statistical test is one of the most consequential decisions in any research project.
+Choosing the right statistical test, as recommended by the Cochrane Handbook and leading biostatistics textbooks, is one of the most consequential decisions in any research project.
 The statistical test you select evaluates group differences, measures association strength, or models predictions, and it directly determines whether your p-values, confidence intervals, and conclusions are valid.
 Select the wrong test and you risk producing results that mislead readers, fail peer review, or worse, inform clinical practice based on flawed inference.

 Yet the decision is not as complicated as it seems.
 Every statistical test selection follows the same logic: identify what you are trying to measure, characterize your data, count your groups, and verify your assumptions.
 This guide provides a structured statistical test decision tree that walks you through those four questions and maps you to the correct test every time.